Metaprogramming with Metaclasses in Python

 This whole meta thing can be summarized as – Metaclass create Classes and Classes creates objects

-Metaclass is responsible for generation of classes, so we can write our own custom metaclasses to modify the way classes are generated by performing extra actions or injecting code.
-Usually we do not need custom metaclasses but sometime it’s necessary.
+The metaclass is responsible for the generation of classes, so we can write our custom metaclasses to modify the way classes are generated by performing extra actions or injecting code.
+Usually, we do not need custom metaclasses but sometimes it’s necessary.

-There are problems for which metaclass and non-metaclass based solutions are available (often simpler) but in some cases only metaclass can solve the problem.
-We will discuss such problem in this article.
+There are problems for which metaclass and non-metaclass-based solutions are available (which are often simpler) but in some cases, only metaclass can solve the problem.
+We will discuss such a problem in this article.

 Creating custom Metaclass

-To create our custom metaclass, our custom metaclass have to inherit type metaclass and usually override –
+To create our custom metaclass, our custom metaclass has to inherit type metaclass and usually override –

 - __new__(): It’s a method which is called before __init__().
-It creates the object and return it.
-We can overide this method to control how the objects are created.
+It creates the object and returns it.
+We can override this method to control how the objects are created.

-- __init__(): This method just initialize the created object passed as parameter
+- __init__(): This method just initialize the created object passed as a parameter

-We can create classes using type() function directly.
+We can create classes using the type() function directly.
 It can be called in following ways –